z17-cuba/ApklisLicenseValidator/README.md

 ## Installation

-Add this to your app's `build.gradle` file:
+1. Add this to your app's `build.gradle` file:

 ```gradle
 repositories {
     maven { url 'https://jitpack.io' }
 }
 ```
-And then head to [Jitpack's website](https://jitpack.io/#z17-Cuba/ApklisLicenseValidator) to check for the latest release of the plugin to import it in your app.
+2. Then head to [Jitpack's website](https://jitpack.io/#z17-Cuba/ApklisLicenseValidator) to check for the latest release of the plugin to import it in your app.
 The latest release to date is:

 ```gradle